 We strive for every pupil to leave us with the necessary skills to access the reading and vocabulary demands of the secondary curriculum and for them to be successful communicators throughout their lives.
 We believe that no child should be left behind or become a disenchanted reader so targeted interventions – both group and individual – are deployed appropriately, including using resources from PiXL and the Better Reading Partnership.
 Older children who need additional support with their phonic knowledge and understanding are taught using the “Sounds Write” programme.

 We aim for all of our children to be able to write independently in a variety of genres and for a range of purposes with fluency, accuracy and enjoyment.
 We believe children should understand from an early age that their writing needs to be accurate, legible and set out in an appropriate way.
 It is our hope for them that they will learn to enjoy writing, see the value of it and for them to leave us as confident, accomplished writers.
 We acknowledge the role that discussion and oral rehearsal plays in our understanding of the written word as well as the importance of teacher modelling of the writing process.
 Both of these aspects form an integral part of our teaching of writing through the “Talk for Writing” model which is implemented across the whole school.
 In this approach, children listen to and retell a variety of genres; learning some off by heart using actions.
 This helps them to internalise language patterns and learn new vocabulary giving them the confidence and tools to write themselves.
 Children first imitate, then innovate and finally invent their own version of a text.

-From early on in their learning journey, through exploring a range of genres, see adults writing and for children to experiment with writing for themselves through mark making, symbols and conventional script.
-Through oral rehearsal, children learn to communicate meaning in narrative and non-fiction texts and spell and punctuate correctly.
+From early on in their learning journey, children explore a range of genres, see adults writing and experiment themselves through mark marking, symbols and conventional script.
+Though oral rehearsal, children learn to communicate meaning in narrative and non-fiction texts and spell and punctuate correctly.